The first page of The Alphabet, Oahu, Hawaii : Mission Press, 1822. Catalog record

 Newspapers

-There is a long and tumultuous history of Hawaiian language newspaper printing on the Islands.
-The first newspaper printed on the Islands was Ka Lama Hawaii,* printed by students at Lahainaluna Seminary beginning on February 14, 1834.
-On November 12 of that year, missionaries in Honolulu began publishing Ke Kumu Hawaii, which may be described as the first regular newspaper aimed at a wider audience.
-Newspapers on Hawai'i began as a tool for educating students and later became communication outlets for the Kingdom of Hawaiʻi (see the Polynesian), and English-speaking foreign missionaries (see the Pacific Commercial Advertiser).
+The first newspaper printed on the Islands, Ka Lama Hawaii, (not held at AAS) was printed by students at Lahainaluna Seminary beginning on February 14, 1834.
+Later that year on November 12, missionaries in Honolulu began publishing Ke Kumu Hawaii, which may be described as the first regular newspaper intended for broader readership.
+Hawaiian newspapers initially served as educational tools for students and later evolved into communication outlets for the Kingdom of Hawaiʻi (see the Polynesian), and English-speaking foreign missionaries (see the Pacific Commercial Advertiser).

 For more information, see The Story of Hawai‘i’s First ‘Ōlelo Hawai‘i Newspapers by Noelle Fujii-Oride.
 For a detailed history of Hawaiian journalism, visit Extra!
 A Brief Chronicle of the Newspapers and Newspeople ... produced by the University of Hawaiʻi at Mānoa.

-For additional digital content, see the Hawaiian Newspapers Collection.
+For additional digital content, including Ka Lama Hawaii, see the Hawaiian Newspapers Collection on Papakilo.